genicam/harvesters/README.rst

     $ pip install genicam.harvester

 ###########################
-Instructions for developers
+Instructions for Developers
 ###########################

 *****************
-Setting up an IDE
+Setting Up an IDE
 *****************

 When you finished building the Python bindings, then you can launch Harvester.
 To launch Harvester Core or Harvester GUI, we would recommend you to do it on an IDE called PyCharm.
 You can download the community version of PyCharm for free at the following URL: